353words/food/README.md

 21 var insertSQL string
 ```

 On lines 17-21 we use a `//go:embed` directive to embed the SQL written in .sql files into our code.
-This let's use write SQL outside the Go code and still ship a single executable.
+This lets us write SQL outside the Go code and still ship a single executable.

 **Listing 6: Row**